rittmananalytics/ra_dbt_to_dataform/README.md

    - The API returns a JavaScript function that can be used in Dataform.

 2. **Syntax Checking and Correction**:
+   - The `SyntaxChecker` class uses GPT-4, via the OpenAI API, to verify and correct the syntax of converted Dataform files.
-   - The SyntaxChecker sends converted SQLX content to the OpenAI API for verification and correction.
+   - It sends the converted SQLX content to the API, which checks for Dataform-specific syntax issues and suggests corrections.
    - Prompt example:
      ```
      Check if the following Dataform SQLX code is valid.
 If it's not valid, correct it and explain the changes made.